Reviews You Can Rely On

 Colorways limited

-All-day comfort and an excellent fit is the Trek Velocis Mips' strongest suit.
+All-day comfort along with an excellent fit are the Trek Velocis MIPS strongest suits.
 You'll appreciate how light it feels on your head after miles and miles of pedaling, while the excellent construction quality means your investment in such a high-end piece of gear is protected.
 Ventilation is almost second to none, helping keep you cool while chasing those king of the mountain dreams.
-An attention to detail is apparent: the Boa dial on the back works better than most any of its competitors, and the y-straps are super easy to adjust even on the go.
-If you prefer generous padding in your helmet, the Velocis delivers that in ways that most high-end helmets forget about.
+An attention to detail is apparent: the dial on the back works better than most of its competitors, and the quick-release Y-buckles are super easy to adjust even on the go.
+If you prefer generous padding in your helmet, the Velocis delivers this in ways that most high-end helmets forget about.

-A helmet that pampers you with such luxurious comfort comes at a high price, so you may have to save up for the Velocis.
+A helmet that pampers you with such luxurious comfort comes at a real-world price, so you may have to save up for the Velocis.
 The aforementioned padding is excellent, but it's a bit of an annoyance to remove and clean.
-The back harness system that wraps the occipital bone curiously pops off sometimes when not worn, which you may have to re-attach now and again.
-If this helmet doesn't quite fit the bill, consider the Giro Aries Spherical, another wonder-helmet.
+The back harness system that wraps the occipital bone curiously pops off sometimes when not worn, so you may have to re-attach it now and again.
+If this helmet doesn't quite fit the bill, consider the Giro Aries Spherical, another wonder-helmet, with incredible ventilation to keep you cool while setting personal records.

 Read more: Trek Velocis MIPS review